Bloomfield, New Jersey: Roads and highways

 As of May 2010, the township had a total of 95.39 mi of roadways, of which 77.39 mi were maintained by the municipality, 13.77 mi by Essex County and 4.23 mi by the New Jersey Turnpike Authority.

 The major New Jersey highway artery that serves Bloomfield is the Garden State Parkway, the longest road in the state.
 It has four interchanges in the township.
 Interchanges 148 in the south of Bloomfield and 151 in the north are complete interchanges, while 149 and 150 are partials.
 The Parkway's Essex toll plaza is southbound just south of interchange 150 in the township.
 There are two service areas on the Parkway in Bloomfield, one for northbound and one southbound.
 Troop D of the New Jersey State Police, which patrols the full length of the Garden State Parkway, has a station in Bloomfield at northbound milepost 153.

 County Road 506, 506 Spur and 509 also serve Bloomfield.

 Commuter rail

-South Bloomfield is served by two stations of the NJ Transit Montclair-Boonton Line to Hoboken Terminal or to Penn Station in Midtown Manhattan via the Secaucus Junction.
+South Bloomfield is served by two stations of the NJ Transit Montclair-Boonton Line to Hoboken Terminal or to New York Penn Station in Midtown Manhattan via the Secaucus Junction.
 About 55% of the weekday trains terminate in Penn Station via Midtown Direct.
 On weekends the line terminates in Hoboken.
 The Bloomfield train station is located off of Bloomfield Avenue in the downtown area.
 The Watsessing Avenue station is at the corner of Watsessing Avenue and Orange Street, and is located below ground.

 Bloomfield used to be served by other passenger rail lines.
 The Rowe Street station was served by the Boonton Line until September 2002, when it was closed as part of the addition of Midtown Direct service to the township.
 The Walnut Street station, on the same line, was closed in 1953 when the Garden State Parkway was built through it.